ericlbarnes/Statamic-email-form/readme.md

 2. The plugin does have some hard coded English text and that will be fixed up in a future release.
 Still deciding on the best option for this.
 3. Validation is currently lacking some useful features.
 Basically only simple checking if the field is empty.

-## Contribute
+## Contributions

 If you see any issues or have ideas for improvements pull requests are gladly accepted. ;-)